Science: Accepted Theory

 Are there any alternative models?

 While there is no shortage of alternative models, all are essentially conceptual and most suffer from a comparable lack of verifiable evidence.
 As such, this section will try not to confuse the status of accepted science by introducing too many ideas outside what might be called mainstream science.
-However, more tentative theories will be discussed in the next section entitled: Speculative Direction, which includes the main discussion of String Theory that was also an idea initially formulated in 1970s.
-As an alternative to the particle model, string theory attempts to describe the building blocks of the universe in terms of strings of energy rather point particles.
+However, more tentative theories will be discussed in the next section entitled: Speculative Direction.
+As an alternative to the particle model, string theory was one attempt to describe the building blocks of the universe in terms of strings of energy rather point particles.
 The general goal being to try and unify relativistic quantum field theory with the theory of general relativity at the Planck scale, i.e. 10−35 metres, where Einstein's equations of general relativity essentially breakdown.
 However, the idea introduces much theoretical complexity, not least, being the idea that strings vibrate in ten dimensions, six of which are tightly coiled on the Planck-scale that cannot be physically verified.
-Such abstractions has led some scientist to highlight the dangers of hypothesis being evaluated, if not verified, solely on the basis of mathematical models, independent of any substantive verification with the physical universe.
+Such abstractions has led some scientist to highlight the dangers of hypothesis being evaluated, if not verified, solely on the basis of mathematical models, independent of any substantive verification within the physical universe.

 So what is the scope of accepted science?

 In true, the scope of accepted science is now so enormous that it requires entire libraries dedicated to the myriads of sub-branches;